 Below are examples of procedures a council advancement committee might consider for camp settings.

-- How to handle staff training on the particulars of advancement in each program—Cub Scouting, Boy Scouting, Varsity Scouting, Venturing, and Sea Scouts—as appropriate.
+- How to handle staff training on the particulars of advancement in each program—Cub Scouting, Scouts BSA, Venturing, and Sea Scouts—as appropriate.
 This training could be conducted or supervised by members of the council advancement committee.

 - Which merit badges may be offered at camp.
 Note that summer camp is not the best place for some merit badges, such as the citizenship merit badges, which can be earned at home under the direction of merit badge counselors who may be more qualified than those available at camp.